How ObamaCare Works For You, Your Family and Your Business

 Understanding Your Health Insurance Options

-Americans making less than $45,960 as individual or $94,200 as a family of 4 (400% of the Federal Poverty Level in 2014) may be eligible for free or low-cost health insurance due to cost assistance subsidies like Tax Credits that reduce premium costs and cost sharing subsidies that lower cost sharing on copays, coinsurance and deductibles.
-You can only get cost assistance through your State's Health Insurance Marketplace. (note: In some States brokers and providers can sign you up for a subsidized marketplace plan.)
+Americans making less than $46,680 as individual or $95,400 as a family of 4 (400% of the Federal Poverty Level in 2015) may be eligible for free or low-cost health insurance due to cost assistance subsidies like tax Credits that reduce premium costs and cost sharing reduction subsidies that lower cost sharing on copays, coinsurance and deductibles.
+You can only get cost assistance through your State’s Health Insurance Marketplace. (note: In some States brokers and providers can sign you up for a subsidized marketplace plan.)

 All health plans starting after 2014 cover a number of essential health benefits and free preventative services.
 All plans also have to offer all the protections contained within the ACA’s provisions including the requirement to cover people with pre-existing conditions.